queer1/django-speak/README.rst

 languages as well.

-If you find any bugs, have some feedback or have a new language requests, go here http://github.com/danawoodman/django-speak/issues and create a case.
+If you find any bugs, have some feedback or have a new language requests, go here http://github.com/danawoodman/django-speak/issues and create a case or get in touch with me.
+Any feedback is welcome!

-If you use these in your project, send me an email at dana (at) danawoodman.com so I can see what you did!
+If you use these filters in your project, send me an email so I can see what you did at:

+dana (at) danawoodman.com

 Enjoy!